 What is Chiropractic?

-This package may include manual therapy (massage, stretching, mobilisation and manipulation); rehabilitation (through a regime of exercises); advice on orthotics (shoe inserts), posture, activity, lifestyle, diet and prevention.
+These include manual therapy (massage, stretching, mobilisation and manipulation); rehabilitation (through a regime of exercises); advice on orthotics (shoe inserts), posture, activity, lifestyle, diet and prevention.

 Some chiropractors use other forms of treatment including low-laser therapy and dry needling (also known as medical acupuncture).
 As far as treatment is concerned, to give their patients an informed freedom of choice, chiropractors will give them advice on all the treatment options available for their particular complaint.